Issif/cercat/README.md

 SlackIconURL: "" #Slack Icon (Avatar) URL
 SlackUsername: "" #Slack Username
 Regexp: ".*\\.fr$" #Regexp to match.
 Can't be empty.
 It uses Golang regexp format
-Workers: 20 #Number of workers for consuming feed from CertStream
 ```

 ### With env vars